Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: Government & Politics.
 In addition, it is included in the Montana National Register Sign Program series list.

 Location.
 46° 35.2′ N, 112° 1.105′ W. Marker is in Helena, Montana, in Lewis and Clark County.
-Marker is on East 6th Avenue near Roberts Street.
+It is on East 6th Avenue near Roberts Street.
 Touch for map.
 Marker is at or near this postal address: 1301 East 6th Avenue, Helena MT 59601, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Thomas Francis Meagher. (within shouting distance of this marker); Montana's Capital Contenders (about 400 feet away, measured in a direct line); Montana Highway Department Building (about 400 feet away); Montana Veterans and Pioneers Memorial Building (about 500 feet away); Legislative Restaurant - Capital Annex (about 500 feet away); Original Headquarters - Montana Highway Patrol
+At least 8 other markers are within walking distance of this marker: Thomas Francis Meagher. (within shouting distance of this marker); Montana's Capital Contenders (about 400 feet away, measured in a direct line); Montana Highway Department Building (about 400 feet away); Montana Veterans and Pioneers Memorial Building (about 500 feet away); Legislative Restaurant - Capital Annex (about 500 feet away); Original Headquarters - Montana Highway Patrol

 Montana State Capitol Campus Historic District Marker image.
 Click for full size.

-Photographed By Barry Swackhamer, July 15, 2021
+Photographed by Barry Swackhamer, July 15, 2021

 2. Montana State Capitol Campus Historic District Marker